DataattractsKay/Schedule-it/README.md

 ## Program Information

 ### Purpose
 This scheduling software was developed to facilitate the creation of group schedules for campers at a summer camp.
-It automates the process of generating schedules based on specific constraints provided.
+It automates the process of generating schedules based on specific constraints provided

 ### Schedule Layout
 Each schedule consists of 6 periods: 2 in the morning and 4 in the afternoon.
 The morning includes 2 sports activities, while the afternoon comprises lunch, swimming, and 2 sports activities.
 Lunch and swimming always occur during the same period every day.